Join now

 Administrative services can be easily done online, according to over two-thirds of respondents (69% vs. 58% globally).
 However, different online services such as social media, for example, are not always accessible without restrictions.
 Oman ranks 51st for this factor, with only Kuwait (52nd) and China (53rd) receiving worse results.

 What speaks for Oman, however, is Housing (4th).
 Just one in five expats (20%) has something negative to say about the affordability of accommodation.
-While this might sound like a lot at first glance, this share is not even half the global average of 47%.
+While this might sound like a lot at first glance, this share isn't even half the global average of 47%.
 Moreover, a third of respondents in Oman (33%) say housing costs are very good (vs. 11% globally).

 Struggling with Germany’s Love for Snail Mail (53rd)